top of page

 Veluwe - Day 7 : Two records, the latest and the most detours

-While Koen and Bram were still sleeping I went to buy food.
-Because it rained we had breakfast in the tents.
+I went to buy food while Koen and Bram were still sleeping.
+Because it rained, we had breakfast in the tents.
 We stayed there until it got dry.
-A few days prior I had put the socks that I had been wearing for 2 days in a plastic bag and closed it tightly.
-When I opened it I recoiled from the ammonia smell.
-Koen planned to throw away his tent after the vacation so I put them in there.
+A few days prior, I had put the socks I had been wearing for two days in a plastic bag and closed it tightly.
+When I opened it, I recoiled from the ammonia smell.
+Koen planned to throw away his tent after the vacation, so I put them in there.
 The plan was to cycle for another two days to get back home.

-Pretty late in the afternoon we started cycling south.
-While passing many different roads we reached the Netherlands' big rivers.
-The most difficult part of today would be to find bridges to cross them.
-That would bring us back in the province of Brabant.
-First we bought some food for dinner as well as Liga's and candy to survive the day.
+Pretty late in the afternoon, we started cycling south.
+While passing many different roads, we reached the Netherlands' big rivers.
+The most challenging part of today would be to find bridges to cross them.
+That would bring us back to the province of Brabant.
+First, we bought some food for dinner as well as Ligas and candy to survive the day.
 We bought two kilos of Lasagna.
 Bram and I saw lots of beautiful wild animals that day.
 We cycled from village to village, one of which contained only people on scooters.

-We found the first bridge pretty easily, a second one was a lot harder to find.
-We were in the countryside of an area called "het land van maas en waal", named after the "maas" and "waal" rivers we crossed.
-After checking our compass we picked a small dirt road with a lot of cow dung, which turned out to be a dead end.
+We found the first bridge pretty quickly, a second one was much harder to find.
+We were in the countryside of an area called "het land van maas en waal", named after the "maas" and "Waal" rivers we crossed.
+After checking our compass, we picked a small dirt road with a lot of cow dung, which turned out to be a dead end.

 P1010025.jpg